-1809 Exchange Delegate to Another Country, Int.

-1810 Exchange Delegate to Another Country, Sr.
+- 1809 Exchange Delegate to Another Country, Int. - 1810 Exchange Delegate to Another Country, Sr.

-- A. A sturdy three-ringed notebook including a completed e-record with the following information: - Before Departure-pages 5-6 of manual - During the Stay-page 6 of manual b. - In-depth Observation-page 6 of manual C. - Return to the United States-page 6 of manual - Resources-page 6 of manual - Provide information on at least one demonstration or public speaking that you gave on your global citizenship project.
+- A. A sturdy three-ringed notebook including a completed e-record with the following information: - a.
+Before Departure-pages 5-6 of manual - b.
+During the Stay-page 6 of manual - c.
+In-depth Observation-page 6 of manual - d.
+Return to the United States-page 6 of manual - e.
+Resources-page 6 of manual - B. Provide information on at least one demonstration or public speaking that you gave on your global citizenship project.
 Please record this information on the Demonstration page in the e-Record.
-Be specific on audience, topic, visual aids, - C. Project will be evaluated on the quality of the information completed in the e-record (25 percent) and quality of the contents of the notebook (75 percent).
+Be specific on audience, topic, visual aids, etc. - C. Project will be evaluated on the quality of the information completed in the e-record (25 percent) and quality of the contents of the notebook (75 percent).